whiteducksoftware/th-terraform-handson/README.md

 ### Plan Terraform configuration change and apply it

-Like before, use `terraform plan` to see the execution plan.
-Take your time to study it before you apply the changes using `terraform apply`!
+This time you will use `-out` parameter to write the terraform plan to a file (e. g. `terraform plan -out tf.plan`).
+Take your time to study the execution plan before you apply the changes using `terraform apply tf.plan`!

 ### Verify Challange 3